aspose-cad/Aspose.CAD-for-.NET/README.md

 ##Aspose.CAD for .NET

-This package contains [Examples](https://github.com/aspose-cad/Aspose.CAD-for-.NET/tree/master/Examples) and Showcase projects for [Aspose.CAD for .NET](http://www.aspose.com/downloads/cad/net) and will help you write your own applications.
+This repository contains [Examples](https://github.com/aspose-cad/Aspose.CAD-for-.NET/tree/master/Examples), Plugins and Showcase projects for [Aspose.CAD for .NET](http://www.aspose.com/downloads/cad/net) which will help you learn and write your own applications using [Aspose.CAD for .NET](http://www.aspose.com/downloads/cad/net).